Best Bluetooth Car Adaptors

-A Bluetooth car adaptor can bring new life, phone calls, wireless music and safer driving to older cars.
+A Bluetooth adaptor for cars can bring new life, phone calls, wireless music and safer driving to older cars.
+They’re a great solution to modernize older cars.

-We’ll break it all down here and give you the list for the best Bluetooth car adaptors for your car.
+We’ll break it all down here and give you the list for the best Bluetooth adaptors for cars to give you the best phone calls and audio.

 Why you can trust our opinion – we’ve owned more than 6 of these units in recent years over 7 cars.
 We’ve used and sold visor mounted units, FM Transmitters, 12v in-dash and dash mounted units.
 We’ve used these with iPhone and Android units.
 We’ve used Bovee, Kinivo, Motorola and more.
 We know Bluetooth adaptors well.

-- Considerations when purchasing a Bluetooth Audio Adaptor
+- Considerations when purchasing Bluetooth Adaptors for Cars

 - 7 Best Bluetooth Car Adaptors